The 29 SAT Skills

 Standard English Conventions

-Punctuation and Sentence Boundaries — Where does the comma, semicolon, colon, or period go?
+Boundaries — Where does the comma, semicolon, colon, or period go?
 The core skill is recognizing whether each clause is independent or dependent.

 Math Skills